Ergus/ArgParserC/Readme.md

 report the parameter in the report.
 The name is expected to be a `const char[]` with no more than 64 characters.

-There are a general use functions for the user:
+There are some general purpose functions exposed to the user:

 * `void init_args (int argc, char **argv)` : This one is needed before any call to tho the internal api.
 It allocates the internal datastructures and initializes the api.

 * `void report_args ()` : To print the report.
 This can be called several times if needed.

 * `void report_args_json ()` : Like `report_args` but aoutput is formated as json.

 * `void free_args ()` : Release all the internal's library memory and datastructures.
 Use this at the very end of the program.

 * `int get_rest_args(char ***rest)` : If there are extra arguments (more than needed to parse) this function returns the number of remaining args; otherwise the function returns zero or a negative number.
 If the function returns a positive value and `rest` is not `NULL`; the pointer is set to the first non parsed argument so it can be used in the same way as argv.

 The functionalities are: